Templates Should Not Be Compiled in Isolation

 First, Let's Look at a Seemingly Simple Problem

-Sounds great, right?
+Sounds ideal, right?
 But problems arise immediately.

-Write an Example to See for Yourself
+Let's Write an Example to Get a Feel for It

 #include <vector>